Hiking Around Lake Grevelingen

 On this day we do not really see Lake Grevelingen at all.
 But it would be a shame to skip the north coast of Goeree, with the Kwade Hoek nature reserve.
 The beach is wide here, with a beautiful transition zone to the dunes, covered with, among other things, marram grass and salicornia.

 The last part of the route goes inland, through dunes and forests.
 And situated between fields and meadows, the ultimate goal looms there, the tiny but very picturesque town of Goedereede.

 After some sightseeing in Goedereede we walk through reedlands rich with birds.
 Then we once again reach the shore of the lake that’s the subject of this hiking trail: the Grevelingen.

 We pass a former fortress, De Schans, as wel as the old harbor of the village of Ouddorp.

 This stage ends at the Punt van Goeree, a somewhat messy but therefore quite charming area.
 Including a fairly new park of holiday homes that, for a change, looks pretty nice.

 Stage 6: Punt van Goeree – Brouwersdam

 May 4, 2019 – 12.3 kilometers

-We are not yet finished at the Punt because the first part of the walk takes us along the bunker route, with remains of the Atlantikwal built by the Germans in ’40 -’45.
-And another piece of history: we do not skip the museum of the RTM, the Rotterdamsche Tramweg Maatschappij that in the old days operated trams and boats connecting these islands with the big city.
+We are not yet finished at the Punt.
+The first part of the walk takes us along the bunker route, with remains of the Atlantikwal built by the Germans in ’40 -’45.
+And another piece of history: we do not skip the museum of the RTM, the Rotterdamsche Tramweg Maatschappij.
+In the old days this company operated trams and boats connecting these islands with the big city.